lavague-ai/LaVague/docs/docs/get-started/quick-tour.md

 The Driver component is used to perform actions on web browsers and get information about our current web page.

 We currently provide a Selenium Driver component by default, as well as a Playwright Driver option.
+Feature support varies based on the driver used, learn more in our [Driver documentation](../learn/browser-drivers.md).

 !!! tip "Avoiding issues around pop ups, CAPTCHA, logins, etc."
     You may experience difficulties using LaVague for logins due to bot protections.